zira-dev/docs/_posts/2021-07-06-digital-forms.md

 author: jake

 ---
-## Quality Control, Inspections and OEE with Digital Forms
+## Quality Control, Inspections, and OEE with Digital Forms

 #### Quality control

-Quality parameters that are logged using digital forms will allow to notify in real time about important incidents, moreover, the communication about the incident will happen within zira channel and enable QC persons, operators and supervisors to immediately act on the subject
+Quality parameters that are logged using digital forms will allow notifying in real-time about important incidents, moreover, the communication about the incident will happen within the Zira channel and enable QC persons, operators, and supervisors to immediately act on the subject

-Quality parameters will be logged in zira, searchable and available in click. the quality parameters can later visualized as quality KPIs or charts that show the quality parameters over time.
+Quality parameters will be logged in Zira, searchable, and available in a click. the quality parameters can later be visualized as quality KPIs or charts that show the quality parameters over time.

 Display KPIs by facility, machine, operator or shift. trigger task automatically upon new incident